 RELATED ARTICLE: Emergency Fund Examples & Amounts

-B. Banks or Credit Unions that Will Cash A Check
+B. Banks, Apps or Credit Unions that Will Cash A Check

 Look at your check for the name of the issuing bank.
 This is going to be the easiest place to cash that check.